 Deductive reasoning is the process of reasoning from one or more statements to reach a logically certain conclusion.
-In this subject of the school safety agent exam, candidates are generally given a passage containing state laws or policies of the NYPD itself though general policies unrelated to it are not uncommon to be included in the test as well.
+In this section of the school safety agent exam, you will be\ given a passage containing state laws or policies of the NYPD itself though general policies unrelated to it are not uncommon to be included in the test as well.

-Here, the candidate will be required to read the passage then analyze how the policies, rules, or laws apply to it before deducing what would be the best course of action is or what the correct answer is.
+Here, you will be required to read the passage, then analyze how the policies, rules, or laws apply to it before deducing what would be the best course of action is or what the correct answer is.

-This subject is included in the exam because it determines if the candidate has the sufficient problem solving skills needed to become an effective school safety agent.
+This subject is included in the exam because it determines if you have sufficient problem solving skills needed to become an effective school safety agent.

 The information provided may also be in the form of passages, tables, or charts.

-A good example of this is when they have to review multiple crimes with the same nature.
-With good inductive reasoning skills, the officer can determine if a particular suspect is likely to have perpetrated some or all of the criminal offenses.
+A good example of this is when they must review multiple crimes with the same nature.
+With good inductive reasoning skills, the officer can determine if a suspect is likely to have perpetrated some or all the criminal offenses.

-This section of the school safety exam is used to test the ability of applicants on how they can logically sequence information.
-Generally, test-takers will be required to arrange procedures in the order of occurrence.
+This section of the school safety exam is used to test your ability on how you can logically sequence information.
+The questions likely to be seen on the test are dealing with putting procedures in the order of occurrence.

 In this format, five or six statements will be provided, and you’re to place them in their proper order by selecting the response with the correct sentence sequence.

-These questions are included in the test to mimic how well the candidate can process information and see if they can come to a logical conclusion if such information wasn’t presented in order or discovered not in the correct chronology.
+These questions are included in the test to mimic how well you can process information and see if they can come to a logical conclusion if such information wasn’t presented in order or discovered not in the correct chronology.

 On the other hand, this is also used to make sure that the applicant has what it takes to write or create a report chronologically.

-Alternatively, test-takers will be assessed on how well they can comply with a rule or a set of rules.
-In this format, they will be asked to arrange things or actions in the order they occur.
+Alternatively, you will be assessed on how well you can comply with a rule or a set of rules.
+In this format, you will be asked to arrange things or actions in the order they occur.

-For example, they may be required to arrange numbers, letters, words, pictures, procedures, or sentences.
+For example, you may be required to arrange numbers, letters, words, pictures, procedures, or sentences.